Crochet Easter Egg Pattern

 Finished Size:

-My Easter eggs measure 2 1/2″ by 2″.
-My tension is on the tighter side; your eggs’ size will vary based on your own tension while crocheting as well as how much stuffing you use.
+The Easter eggs pictured measure 2 1/2″ by 2″.
+My tension is on the tighter side; your eggs’ size will vary based on your own tension while crocheting.
+The yarn and hook size you use will affect your outcome as well.

 Pattern: